The-OpenOS-Team/OpenOS/README.md

-# THIS PROJECT IS NO LONGER MAINTAINED
+## OpenOS Repository
 Please DO NOT use this!
+It is in ALPHA!